-While we have historically focused our marketing efforts on internet and mobile channels, we have begun brand-focused campaigns using television, social media and online video and these efforts may not be successful.
+While we historically focused our marketing efforts on internet and mobile channels, we have implemented brand-focused campaigns using television, social media and online video and these efforts may not be successful.

 As a consumer brand, it is important for us to increase the visibility of our brand with potential users of our marketplace.
-While we have historically focused our marketing efforts on internet and mobile channels, we have begun to advertise through television, social media, online video, and other channels we have not used previously, with the goal of driving greater brand recognition, trust, and loyalty from a broader consumer audience.
+While we historically focused our marketing efforts on internet and mobile channels, we now advertise through television, social media, online video, and other channels, with the goal of driving greater brand recognition, trust, and loyalty from a broader consumer audience.
 If our brand-focused campaigns are not successful and we are unable to recover our marketing costs through increases in user traffic and increased subscription and advertising revenue, or if we discontinue our brand marketing campaigns, it could have a material adverse effect on our business and financial results.